ep5 - How we work

 Perhaps an analogy might make this clear.
 Go back in time a number of decades to a Senate sub-committee hearing room in Washington.
 An earnest and clearly worried engineer sits at the witness table and listens to a very senior senator ask him, “You want the United States to go to the Moon, Mr von Braun?
 Please explain to us in twenty-five words or less why we should give you the money.”

 Some things, as monumental as going to the Moon and as modest as making educational television programs, cannot be explained or justified in a single paragraph.
 If you are seeking light entertainment and, above all, brevity, then this web-site may prove unrewarding.
-For those willing to invest the time and consideration that television’s role in education merits, then reading these pages with an open mind will be worthwhile.
+For those willing to invest the time and consideration that television’s role in education merits, then reading these pages with an open mind will prove worthwhile.

 Education?
 Or an art-form?